anima-wg/brski-cloud/anima-brski-cloud.md

 This telemetry returns allow for the Registrar to better provide diagnostics in the event of failure to onboard. if the Pledge fails to verify the identity of the EST server, it MUST drop the connection and MUST NOT continue with a CSR Attributes request or an EST Enroll request.

-In step 6, the Pledge follows the procedures outlined in {pledge-certificate-identity-considerations} and sends a CSR Attributes request to the EST server before sending the EST Enroll request.
+In step 6, the Pledge follows the procedures outlined in {{pledge-certificate-identity-considerations}} and sends a CSR Attributes request to the EST server before sending the EST Enroll request.

 In step 7, the EST server returns the CSR Attributes response.